0x5ubt13/kubenumerate/README.md

       --dry-run, -d         Don't contact the Kubernetes API - do all work locally --excel-out EXCEL_OUT, -e EXCEL_OUT
                             Select a different name for your excel file.
-Default: kubenumerate_results_v1_0.xlsx --kubeaudit-file KUBEAUDIT_FILE, -f KUBEAUDIT_FILE
-                            Select an input kubeaudit json file to parse instead of running kubeaudit using your kubeconfig file.
-      --kubeconfig KUBECONFIG, -k KUBECONFIG
+Default: kubenumerate_results_v1_0.xlsx --kubeconfig KUBECONFIG, -k KUBECONFIG
                             Select a specific Kubeconfig file you want to use --namespace NAMESPACE, -n NAMESPACE